gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ## Use cases

+You can see below a few different use cases for GitLab's Issue Boards.

-### Single Board
+### Use cases for a single Issue Board

 GitLab Workflow allows you to discuss proposals in issues, categorize them with labels, and from there organize and prioritize them with Issue Boards.

 For example, let's consider this simplified development workflow:

-- You have a repository hosting your app's codebase and your team actively contributing to code
+1. You have a repository hosting your app's codebase and your team actively contributing to code
-- Your backend team starts working a new implementation, gathers feedback and approval, and pass it to frontend
+1. Your **backend** team starts working a new implementation, gathers feedback and approval, and pass it over to **frontend**
-- When frontend is complete, the new feature is deployed to staging to be tested
+1. When frontend is complete, the new feature is deployed to **staging** to be tested
-- When successful, it is deployed to production
+1. When successful, it is deployed to **production**

-If we have the labels "backend", "frontend", "staging", and "production", and an Issue Board with a list for each, we can:
+If we have the labels "**backend**", "**frontend**", "**staging**", and "**production**", and an Issue Board with a list for each, we can:

-- Visualize the entire flow of implementations since the beginning of the dev lifecycle until deployed to production
+- Visualize the entire flow of implementations since the beginning of the development lifecycle until deployed to production
 - Prioritize the issues in a list by moving them vertically
 - Move issues between lists to organize them according to the labels you've set
 - Add multiple issues to lists in the board by selecting one or more existing issues

 ![issue card moving](img/issue_board_move_issue_card_list.png)

-### Multiple Boards
+### Use cases for Multiple Issue Boards

 To enhance the workflow exemplified above, with [Multiple Issue Boards](#multiple-issue-boards), available only in